dputhier/pygtftk/README.rst

 Installation through conda package building
 --------------------------------------------

 Installation through **conda** should be the **prefered install solution**.
-The pygtftk package and gtftk command line tool require external dependencies with some version constrains (e.g. bedtools that, we observed, displays some back compatibility issues).
+The pygtftk package and gtftk command line tool require external dependencies with some version constrains.

 A conda package will be available in the near future.
 In the meantime, you can however create an environment with all prerequisites using the commands below.
 If conda is not available on your system, first install miniconda from the official `web site <http://conda.pydata.org/miniconda.html>`_.